Lukap22/install_choco_with_packages_script/readme.txt

 Run the "run.bat"

-Accept the packages lists you want to install.
+Accept the package lists you want to install.